 One of the nice things about West Palm Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The population of West Palm Beach is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.37% of adults in West Palm Beach have a bachelor's degree or even advanced degree.
+The citizens of West Palm Beach are very well educated compared to the average community in the nation: 34.37% of adults in West Palm Beach have a bachelor's degree or even advanced degree.